Vyral/base-template/_posts/2020-04-20-the-lake-i-discovered-by-accident.md

 **If anyone knows the backstory about this message written out in this dry lake bed, please share the info with me.** It’d be a fun thing to hear about and pass on to others\!&nbsp;

-I would like to thank once again the Flathead Lake Biostation for allowing me to put together an updated mosaic.&nbsp;
+I would like to thank once again the Flathead Lake Bio Station for allowing me to put together an updated mosaic.&nbsp;

 As always, if you have any questions about real estate, please feel free to contact me.
 I’m here to help in these strange times.
 Until then, enjoy my latest outro: A pretty phenomenal gathering of ducks ‘murmuring’ as they return for the spring.